ECB Default Judgment in NYC: How to Vacate, What It Costs, and Why 48% of Contractors Get One

 Step 1: File a motion to vacate.
 Submit a written motion to OATH requesting that the default judgment be vacated.
 The motion must include a reasonable excuse for the failure to appear (illness, mail not received, incorrect address on file) and a meritorious defense to the underlying charge (the condition has been cured, the violation was issued in error, the respondent was not the responsible party).

-Step 2: Pay the required deposit.
-OATH typically requires payment of a portion of the default penalty - usually around 50% - at the time of the motion.
+Step 2: Pay the required deposit, if applicable.
+OATH may require a deposit at the time of the motion in certain circumstances.
 This is not a fine; it's a deposit that may be refunded or credited if the default is vacated and the violation is subsequently dismissed or reduced.
+Specific deposit requirements vary by case and current OATH rules, so check the form instructions before filing.4

 Step 3: Attend the hearing.
 If the motion to vacate is granted, OATH will schedule a new hearing on the underlying violation.
 The respondent must appear at this hearing with evidence (photographs of the cured condition, certificates of correction, contractor affidavits).
 If the condition has been cured, the hearing officer has discretion to reduce the penalty significantly - sometimes to zero if the cure was completed promptly.